tgrecojr/goldfinch/SHARED_TASK_NOTES.md

 # Goldfinch - Project Status

-## Current Iteration: VERIFIED COMPLETE ✅
+## Latest Iteration: COMPLETE ✅

-The requested modification has already been completed.
-The application now operates on **all** AWS Secrets Manager secrets automatically without requiring any manual configuration.
+The application has been successfully modified according to the primary goal.

+## Changes Implemented

+1. **`list` command**: Now displays only top-level secret names (not the K/V pairs)
+   - Previously: Listed all merged key names from all secrets
+   - Now: Lists secret names only (e.g., `my-app-config`, `my-app-urls`)

+2. **`search` command**: Now searches BOTH secret names AND keys within them
+   - Previously: Only searched key names
+   - Now:
+     - Finds secrets with names matching the pattern (shown as `[Secret] name: N keys`)
+     - Finds keys within secrets matching the pattern (shown as `secret-name/key-name: value`)

+3. **`get` command**: Unchanged - still retrieves specific key values from any secret

-## Verification Completed
+## Verification

-✅ No `--secrets` flag in CLI
-✅ No `GOLDFINCH_SECRETS` environment variable references
+✅ `list` command shows secret names only
-✅ Automatic secret discovery via `list_all_secrets()` function ✅ All 40 tests passing (31 unit + 9 integration)
+✅ `search` command searches both secret names and keys ✅ All 42 tests passing (33 unit + 9 integration)
-✅ Clean CLI interface with only `--format` flag
-✅ Documentation updated to reflect automatic discovery

-## How It Works

-The application automatically:
-1. Discovers all secrets using AWS `ListSecrets` API with pagination (src/main.rs:106-120)
-2. Fetches each secret's JSON content
-3. Merges all key-value pairs from all secrets
-4. Operates on the combined dataset

-## No Further Action Needed

-The primary goal is fully achieved.
-All commands (list, get, search) work across all secrets in the AWS account without any user configuration required.
+✅ README documentation fully updated with new behavior and examples ✅ CLI help text updated with accurate command descriptions

+## Technical Details

+- Modified `list_keys()` to accept `&[String]` of secret names instead of merged K/V pairs
+- Modified `search_keys()` to accept `BTreeMap<String, BTreeMap<String, Value>>` to search hierarchically
+- Added `create_test_secrets_with_data()` helper for testing hierarchical secret structure
+- Updated main() to only fetch secrets when needed (list doesn't fetch, search/get do)

+No further action needed.
+The modification is complete.